Characterising memory in quantum channel discrimination via constrained separability problems: Multi-copy channel discrimination without memory constraints

 where $C^{i}$ is again the Choi matrix of $\mathcal{C}^{i}$.

 In contrast to the single-copy scenario, there are multiple inequivalent strategies to perform the discrimination that lead to different definitions of the testers $\{T_{\bf{IO}}^{i}\}_{i=1}^{N}$.
-In the following, we will discuss these strategies first in the case of unlimited quantum memory.
+We will discuss these strategies first in the case of unlimited quantum memory.
 In the subsequent section, their respective memory restrictions will be discussed.